AlexanderKK/hotel-DesktopApp/README.md

 This project is focused on the development of an application hotel administrators can use.
 Its goal is speeding up, simplifying the work of the receptionist and managing tasks more efficiently.
 Basic data operations are possible like adding, saving, updating and deleting.
-The app works with SQLite database.
+The app is created on Apache NetBeans IDE and works with SQLite database.

 ## Overview